-Note: The user creating an application must also have View permission to the connection (repository) being used.
+Note: The user creating an application must also have View security rights to the repository connection being used.

-Permission to view, modify, delete and grant access to an application is assigned at the user or group level when defining an application on the Application Security Page.
+Security rights to view, modify, delete and grant access to an application is assigned at the user or group level when defining an application on the Application Security Page.
 To assign application security permissions, do the following:

 - On the Application Security Page, click Add.
 The Add Security Member Page displays.
-Type a user or group name or click Search to display a list of users from which to select. - Select the user you want to add.
+Type a user or group name or click Search to display a list of users or groups from which to select. - 2.
+Select the user or group you want to add.
+For example, for the XYZ Company Invoices_US application, you might add a group of Accounting directors called Acct_Directors.
+There may also be a specific user, such as the manager of the US Accounts Payable department that also needs access to the application.
+And an IT administration group may need at least View and Grant Access rights to the application.
+The groups or users you select must be defined in whatever credential store you use to authenticate users.
 The user name is added to the Display Name column on the Application Security Page. - 3.
 Enable the permissions you want to assign to this user by selecting the field in the appropriate column.
 Options are: - View: Enabled by default.
-Grants the user or group the right to view and upload into this application. - Modify: Enable to grant the user or group the right to modify all aspects of this application except for granting security rights. - Delete: Enable to grant the user or group the right to delete this application. - Grant Access: Enable to grant a user or group the right to grant security rights to others for this application.
-If this is the only security level granted, the user can modify only the security information for this application.
+Grants the user or group the right to view and upload into this application.
+For the XYZ Company Invoices_US example, you would want to grant View rights to a group of all the US Accounts Payable employees so that they could upload to and search within the application, and to Shipping and Receiving employees so they could search for invoices in order to check them against a shipping receipt.
+This would give them access to view the invoices, but not necessarily modify any invoice documents within the application.
+The right to modify a document in the application would be determined by the Document Security rights assigned. - Modify: Enable to grant the user or group the right to modify all aspects of this application except for granting security rights.
+For the XYZ Company Invoices_US example, you would want to grant Modify rights to the manager of the US Accounts Payable department, but not to all of the employees of the department or to managers of other divisions. - Delete: Enable to grant the user or group the right to delete this application.
+For the XYZ Company Invoices_US example, you would want to grant Delete rights to the Acct_Directors group. - Grant Access: Enable to grant a user or group the right to grant security rights to others for this application.
+For the XYZ Company Invoices_US example, you would want to grant this right to the Acct_Directors group.
+However, if this is the only security level granted, the user can modify only the security information for this application.
+This is so that you can also grant this right to IT Administrators or others that may need to grant access to the application but not modify the application or be allowed to search within it.